 when he rises to make the earth tremble.

 Because countries are now interdependent, we speak of ‘the global economy’.
 Modern economies depend on continually stimulating consumers to covet more and buy more, storing or throwing away what they bought the year before.
-If an economy is not growing, if consumption is not increasing year on year, the state borrows more in order to stimulate growth.
+If consumption is not increasing year on year, the state reduces taxes, loosens credit and itself borrows more in order to stimulate growth.
 But a person’s life does not consist in the abundance of his possessions.
-Covetousness is a form of idolatry, and along with fornication, impurity and evil desire generally, it is the reason why wrath is coming on the world (Col 3:5f).
-Idols have no life in them.
-We are to find our value in God, not in things.
-Only he is worthy of worship.
+When monotheism drove out polytheism, men ceased to worship idols.
+Scientific atheism having driven out monotheism, artefacts again dominate consciousness; the wonders of technology eclipse the wonders of created nature.
+Machines and gadgets endowed with artificial intelligence promise to liberate, but in fact enslave, so that men “worship at a new shrine” (Roberts 1980) and growing covetousness – idolatry in new guise – along with fornication, impurity and bad desire, becomes the reason wrath is coming on the world (Col 3:5f).

 The list of goods, mostly luxury items, is a modification of Ezekiel’s list of Tyre’s imports, with the addition of carriages, marble and wooden articles, and omitting the countries that supplied them.
 The list ends with the bodies and souls of human beings: slaves are trafficked as well as animals.
 By implication, all this wealth is at the expense of human suffering and exploitation.
 Do we too measure ourselves in terms of how much wealth we have, what we call our ‘standard of living’?
-It is not how God measures us, and he does not overlook the exploitation.
+It is not how God measures us.
 The comparison with Tyre is apt, for over 90% of the world’s goods are transported by sea.
-Much of what we enjoy is on the backs of forced labour, beyond our shores.
+Much of what we enjoy is on the backs of forced labour beyond our shores.

 bow down to him, all you gods,

-Thus Babylon the Great is likened to three archetypal cities: Babylon, on account of her idolatry, Tyre, on account of her pride, Jerusalem, on account of her adultery.
+Babylon the Great is likened to three archetypal cities: Babylon, on account of her idolatry, Tyre, on account of her pride, Jerusalem, on account of her adultery.
 She is the unnamed city or cities in Isaiah’s vision of a devastated earth.
-Although some commentators have identified her with the Roman Empire, or the Roman Church, neither of these has the characteristics of all three cities.
-She is the civilisation of the whole earth.
+Although some identify her with the Roman Empire, or the Roman Church, neither of these has the characteristics of all three cities.
+She is the civilisation of all the earth.

 among the nations,